 Lifelong learning skills:

 The student should be able to show a good learning ability and autonomy in investigating in-depth the matters of the Course using the references provided by the teacher.
-The student should be able to select data sources and to implement the more suited methodologies in the specific circumstances.
+The student should be able to select data sources and to implement the more suited instruments in the specific circumstances.

-Basic tools of general mathematics, statistics (descriptive and inference)
+Basic tools of general mathematics, statistics (descriptive and inference).

 The contents of the course can be divided into three main topics: